Single-unit study

 LQB694 Infectious Disease Outbreaks

 Infectious diseases continue to be a major public health concern in Australia and globally.
 The emergence of drug-resistant bacteria and viruses that cause disease outbreaks and epidemics is a significant global health burden.
-Microbiologists play an essential role in the detection and management of infectious diseases; research into the pathogenesis and epidemiology of the microbial pathogens; and the development of new diagnostic, preventative and therapeutic technologies to prepare for disease outbreaks.
-You will apply your knowledge and understanding of infectious diseases to recent, real-world disease outbreak cases.
+Microbiologists play an essential role in the detection and management of infectious diseases, they research the pathogenesis and epidemiology of microbial pathogens, and develop new diagnostic, preventative and therapeutic technologies to prepare for disease outbreaks.
+You will apply your knowledge and understanding of infectious diseases to recent, real world disease outbreak cases.
 This unit will also expose you to researchers and infectious disease experts from universities, hospitals, and government organisations that deal with infectious diseases on a daily basis and will provide you with insights into career opportunities in this field.

 LSB235 Anatomy of the Lower Limb